-Why is it so hard to talk about depression?
+Why is it so hard to talk about depression online?

 We’re opening up a little aren’t we?
 We’re coming around to the idea of talking about mental illness somewhat, yes?
 There are some sterling efforts lately to address the “need to talk”:

-Talk to someone”, “it’s good to talk”, “time to talk”, “it’s ok to talk”, “let’s talk about it”.
+Talk to someone”, “it’s good to talk”, “time to talk”, “it’s ok to talk”, "talk about depression online", “let’s talk about it”, "talk to someone online about depression".
 Talk talk talk talkety talk...So, why is it still so difficult to just - talk?

-It’s a question I ask myself all the time actually because, contrary to me and My Black Dog and writing articles about depression and speaking about depression, I don’t really talk about my own depression a lot.
+It’s a question I ask myself all the time actually because, contrary to me and My Black Dog and writing articles about depression and talking about depression online, I don’t really talk about my own depression a lot.

 Why?
 Because it’s hard.
 It’s bloody hard, painful and messy and the fallout could be catastrophic, and you don’t know the fallout of telling your friend or wife or mum or son or boyfriend.
 They might LEAVE YOU or HATE YOU or FEAR YOU.
 But no, oh no, we are told we MUST TALK: roll the dice and see how the people respond....Rather than jump right on board with this talking idea, let me tell you that I completely, totally, whole-heartedly understand why you would choose NOT to talk about your depression.
 There are some good reasons: